 While pellets aren’t the most nutritious option, it’s okay to occasionally use them as treats for your betta.

 Ideally, the pellets you offer should be smaller than your betta’s eyeball.
-You should limit their amount per feeding to match the volume of the eye of the fish.
+You should limit their amount per feeding to match the fish’s eye size.

 The best pellets for bettas are the ones that float and have the most natural ingredients and the lowest amount of plant matter in them.